kevinolega/callcentertrainingtips/cta/shy-book.md

 Receive copies of real **RESUMES**, that landed high-paying jobs and major promotions.

-Six months **SUPPORT** to help you get the most out of Practical Call Center Job Hunting Strategies.
+Six months **SUPPORT** to help you get the most out of PRACTICAL CALL CENTER JOB HUNTING STRATEGIES.

 Kevin will personally hold your hand in case you need anything.

-With Practical Call Center Job Hunting Strategies, you get ALL of this, for ₱667.
+With PRACTICAL CALL CENTER JOB HUNTING STRATEGIES, you get ALL of this, for ₱667.
 Nothing else comes close.

 <a href="https://forms.gle/rDnCxchcvXcLbpXh8" class="button focus">SIGN UP</a><br><br>